JetBrains/Qodana/topics/code-coverage.md

 ## How it works

-The predefined code coverage threshold in %product% is currently set to 50%.
+For the missing code coverage issues, the predefined threshold in %product% is currently set to 50%.

 Code coverage employs several inspections that are already included in the `qodana.recommended` and `qodana.starter` [default inspection profiles](inspection-profiles.md#Default+profiles), so you do not need to enable them: